 The college stands on the corner of Hobson Street.
 Its most famous student was John Milton (1608-1674), poet, advocate of press freedom and apologist for Cromwell's regime.
 Milton's boyish looks earned him the nickname The Lady of Christ's.
 His portrait hangs in the dining hall.
 The manuscript of Milton's Paradise Lost is in the Fitzwilliam Museum.

 It was to this village, just west of Mildenhall, that the young Charles Spurgeon (1834-1892) came for baptism in the River Lark on a cold spring day in 1850.
-The spot can be reached from East Fen Lane, off Sheldricks Road, but it lies across private farmland and permission must first be sought from Appleyard Farm in Houghtons Lane nearby (CB7 5SR).
-Follow East Fen Lane until the tarmac runs out then take a sharp left turn through farm gates to the river.
-The spot is marked by a stone and was a busy ferry crossing in Spurgeon's time.
+There is a memorial stone at the spot, which can be reached from East Fen Lane, but this lies across private farmland and permission must first be sought from Appleyard Farm in Houghtons Lane.
+An alternative is to park close to Isleham marina, cross the river at the lock and walk along the footpath on the east bank of the river.
+The site, a busy ferry crossing in Spurgeon's time, can be viewed from the opposite bank.

 In later years, Spurgeon would return to the village to preach.
 On these occasions tea would be served in a barn in West Street (CB7 5SB).
 This is now a private house but retains the name Spurgeon's Barn.
 It stands back from the road just opposite the entrance to Priory Gardens.